Grammy and Emmy Award-Winning Soweto Gospel Choir has been performing to audiences all over the world for the last ten years.

 How long have you been in the arts?

 I’ve been in the arts for about 15 years.
 I started my career as a dancer before being selected for SGC.

 Who has been your mentor in the entertainment business?

 My dance teacher from my early years, and the director and late musical director of Soweto Gospel Choir.

-Is there an artist that you would love to have perform in your group?
+Is there an artist that you would love to have performed in your group?